ubnt-intrepid/CrabsSkyblockChallenge/memo.md

 ﻿# Game Progression

-## Collect blocks and build initial floating island
+## World Generation

+* An Infinite Block is placed on the initial spawn point, and most of others are purged from the World.
+  - As an exception, Dungeon and Jungle Temple will be generated as usual.

-* Starting items:
+## Starting items

-  - Acorn (x5)
+* Acorn (x5)
-  - Grass Seeds (x1)
+* Grass Seeds (x1)
-  - Jungle Grass Seeds (x1)
+* Jungle Grass Seeds (x1)
-  - Mushroom Grass Seeds (x1)
+* Mushroom Grass Seeds (x1)
-  - Water Bucket (x1)
+* Water Bucket (x1)
-  - Torch (x1)
+* Torch (x1)

-* Blocks obtained by mining:
+## Blocks obtained by mining Infinite Block
-  - Dirt
-  - Stone
-  - Clay
-  - Hardened Sand
-  - Ice
-  - Cloud

-1. Grow trees and collect Woods for building.
-  - If the world is in the Halloween season, Pumpkins may be a good alternative to Woods.
-2. Build NPC houses and spawn Merchant
-3. Buy an Extractinator from Merchant

-* Additional Extractinator recipes:
 * Dirt
-    - Daybloom Seeds
-    - Blinkroot Seeds
-    - Shiverthorn Seeds
-    - Moonglow Seeds
-    - Waterleef Seeds
-    - Deathweed Seeds
-    - Fireblossom Seeds
 * Stone
-    - Silt
-    - Cobweb
-    - Marble
-    - Granite
-    - Life Crystal
-    - Ash, Hellstone (after defeating Eater of Worlds / Brain of Cthulhu)
+* Sand
+* Snow
+* Ice
+* Clay
 * Hardened Sand
-    - Sand
-    - Sandstone
+* Silt
+* Slush
-    - Desert Fossil
+* Desert Fossil
+* Cloud
-  * Ice
+* Cobweb

+## Vanilla Changes

+* The following items will be added to the Merchant's shop list:
-    - Snow
+  - Extractinator (always)
+  - Hive wand (in Jungle)

+* Life Crystals will be added to the Skeletron Merchant's shop.

+* Hornet will drop some amount of Hive blocks.

+* Enemies in the Underworld will drop the following:
-    - Slush
+  - Ash blocks (always)
+  - Hellstones (only when the player's pickaxe has a sufficient pickaxe power)

+* In hardmode, Extractinator will now extracted hardmode ores, just like normal ores.
+  - The extracted ores are limited to what can be mined with the maximum pixaxe power in the player's inventory.